 Respiratory therapists play a critical role in the health and status of patients across the globe.
 People suffering from chronic respiratory diseases like asthma, bronchitis and emphysema respiratory therapists are always needed.
 People who have had heart attacks or who have sleep disorders and infants who are born prematurely might also need respiratory therapy to help them breathe more easily.
 They can also provide emergency care to patients suffering from heart attacks, drowning or shock.

-If you are ready to get started saving lives, one by one, consider studying in a respiratory therapist associate’s program.
+When you are ready to prepare for saving lives, one by one, consider studying in a respiratory therapist associate’s program.
 Apply to FNU now!